Woody Woodpecker Racing: Development and release

-On December 16, 1999, Universal Studios and Konami announced a global strategic alliance that would allow Konami to distribute and market video games produced and developed by Universal Interactive Studios based on Universal Studios franchises, including Woody Woodpecker.
+In December 1999, Universal Studios and Konami announced a global strategic alliance that would allow Konami to distribute and market video games produced and developed by Universal Interactive Studios based on Universal Studios franchises, including Woody Woodpecker.
 The PlayStation version was developed by Syrox Developments under the direction of Konami of America's LX Rudis, with Syrox's Derek Poon and Universal Interactive Studios' Eveline Cureteau acting as producers.
 The game was programmed by Mark Gordon, Dan Leslie and Rob Brooks, with additional programming by Alex Darby and Mal Lansell.
 Steve and Jon Green and David Bland served as the game's artists, with Roger Barnett being the game's animator and illustrator.
 The audio was created by Matt Furniss.

 The PlayStation version of Woody Woodpecker Racing was showcased at E3 2000.
 Initially projected for an October release, the game was released in North America for the PlayStation on November 15, 2000, and for Microsoft Windows on November 26.
 A Dreamcast version was originally scheduled to release on April 3, 2001, but was not released.
 In 2023, the Dreamcast source files were compiled into a playable format.